 - DUI (driving under the influence)

 - DWI (driving while intoxicated)

 - Disorderly conduct

 - Possession of false identification

-In this type of evaluation, a trained professional will review your drug or alcohol history with you, and determine if a substance use disorder is present.
-It’s important to be as honest as possible throughout this process, even if the truth feels uncomfortable.
-While you may experience feelings of shame or embarrassment, it’s important to understand that the interviewers and counselors are there to help you discover the path to recovery as quickly and as safely as possible.
+In this type of evaluation, a trained professional will review your drug or alcohol history with you.
+They will then determine if a substance use disorder is present.
+It’s essential to be as honest as possible throughout this process, even if the truth feels uncomfortable.
+While you may experience feelings of shame or embarrassment, it’s essential to understand that the interviewers and counselors are there to help you discover the path to recovery as quickly and as safely as possible.

-Depending on the results of the case, you may be required to complete recovery-related programs, such as a Drug Use Risk Reduction Program, AA or NA meetings, or an inpatient or outpatient treatment program.
+Depending on the case results, you may be required to complete recovery-related programs, such as a Drug Use Risk Reduction Program, AA or NA meetings, or an inpatient or outpatient treatment program.

-If substance abuse has started to take control of your life or the life of someone you love, we encourage you to reach out for support.
+If substance use has started to take control of your life or the life of someone you love, we encourage you to reach out for support.
 Diagnosing an addiction can be an overwhelming process.
-Please remember that there is ample support available to assist you and your loved one, as you take the first steps in rebuilding your life and the life of your family.
-Contact us today, with any questions or concerns you may have regarding addiction, substance abuse, or recovery.
+Please remember that there is ample support available to assist you and your loved one as you take the first steps in rebuilding your life and the life of your family.
+Contact Vertava Health today at 844.451.0263 with any questions or concerns you may have regarding addiction, substance use, or recovery.